-Racial tension has been high in the city the past year after the shooting death of Breonna Taylor, a 26-year-old Black emergency medical technician, by Louisville police officers during a botched narcotics raid on her apartment in March 2020.
+Racial tension has been high in the city the past two years after the shooting death of Breonna Taylor, a 26-year-old Black emergency medical technician, by Louisville police officers during a botched narcotics raid on her apartment in March 2020.

 City officials have also banned no-knock warrants.
 However, Taylor’s family says justice still has not been served.

 During World War Two, Louisville was a war production center.
 The Curtiss-Wright Corporation, co-founded by the Wright Brothers, built the Curtiss-46 Commando in Louisville.
 After the war in 1946, the factory was sold to International Harvester for tractor production.
 That facility operated until 1983.
 The city was also once the world’s largest producer of synthetic rubber.